alexten1010/Build-a-VPC/README.md

 # Build-a-VPC

-VPC a VPc is a comprehensive guide to creating and managing Virtual Private Clouds (VPCs) on AWS.
+VPC a VPC is a comprehensive guide to creating and managing Virtual Private Clouds (VPCs) on AWS.
 This project demonstrates how to design secure, scalable, and cost-effective network infrastructures using AWS VPC features.

 ## Features